Dartmouth-Data-Analytics-Core/DAC-tRAX/README.md

 # tRAX Pipeline
 This pipeline has been adapted from the Lowe Lab (UCSC) by the Genomic Data Science Core (Dartmouth Hitchcock Medical Center). tRAX is a software pacakge built for in-depth analyses of tRNA-derived small RNAs (tDRs), mature tRNAs, and inference of RNA modification from high-throughput sequencing.
-Example data provided can be accessed from GEO accession GSE149989
+Example data provided can be accessed from GEO accession GSE149989 (SRA accession SRP260297)
 `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149989`

 # Table of Contents